KILTprotocol/docs/docs/concepts/04_credentials/02_ctypes.md

 ## Storing and Querying CTypes

 CTypes can be stored on the blockchain.
-After creating a CType, its full content can be included in the blockchain block history, while its hash is anchored to the blockchain state.
+After creating a CType, its full content is included only in the blockchain block history, while its hash is anchored to the blockchain state.

 Querying the full content of a CType is not trivial, since the transaction would have to be found in the blockchain history.
 This functionality can be and is offered by indexing services, such as [Subscan](https://spiritnet.subscan.io/).